Vital Signs: Taking the Pulse of Our Community

 The Terrace Community Foundation is an apolitical, philanthropic organization whose purpose is to raise funds and bring donors to the table to build a resilient, resourceful, caring community.

 We offer a variety of possibilities that allow donors to target specific or broad areas of interest.
-Endowment funds will provide support in perpetuity so that your investment today will still be providing benefits years into the future.
-All donations will receive a tax receipt.
-All monies will remain in our community to benefit our community.
+Endowment funds provide support in perpetuity so that your investment today will still be providing benefits years into the future.
+Donations over the minimum allowed receive a tax receipt.

 We work with the Prince George Community Foundation for the investment of our funds and to share in their expertise.